koii-network/docs/develop/microservices-and-tasks/linktree-task/getting-started.md

 - Add your [Web3.storage](https://web3.storage/) secret key as an environment variable `SECRET_WEB3_STORAGE_KEY` in the `.env-local` file.
 Visit [Web3.storage](https://web3.storage/) to create a secret key if you don’t already have one.

 - Create a folder `/config/koii` and copy your Koii wallet here as name id.json.
-You can also use following commad to create the folder and copy the wallet:
+You can also use following command to create the folder and copy the wallet:

 ```bash
 cp /home/<user>/.config/koii/id.json ./config/koii/id.json